 The Oriental Horizon program stated that 7.5 percent of U.S. residential property sold to foreigners last year went to investors from mainland China, Taiwan or Hong Kong.

-According to the agents who organize these US home buying tours, they are.
+According to the agents who organize these US home buying tours, they are simply providing a solution for a demand.
 These tours provide eager buyers with the link they need to overcome language barriers and lack of familiarity for the procedures.